 This could save a customer and demonstrate your customer service skills, though it might push the review up in the search results.
 The one thing you must not do is engage in an argument with customers.
 You’ll go viral–and your reputation will go down in flames.

-Responding to Negative Business Reviews on Yelp: The Cost
+Responding to Negative Business Reviews: The Cost

 How much can an unhinged review response cost a small business?
 Just ask the owner of Brave Cafe in Sydney, Australia.
 They made The Huffington Post for their ill-conceived response, which included the owner’s colorful insults for the reviewer, insults like, “Scarcity-based, pumped-up, myopic consumer-come-casual-social-media-activist OUTRAGE-readied advocate.”